FAQs –

 When do I pay for the treatment?

-For uninsured clients or those who are paying and then claiming the costs back themselves from the insurance company, FULL payment for the entire treatment course is required at the time of admission to start treatment.
-This is for pets undergoing daily treatments.
+For uninsured clients, those who are paying and then claiming the costs back themselves from the insurance company or those where the treatment cost will go above their insurance limit, FULL payment for the entire treatment course (or shortfall) is required PRIOR TO the time of admission to start treatment.
 Treatment will not proceed without this.
 The overall estimate will be given to you by your oncologist at initial consultation.
-Any additional fees can be settled at the time of discharge, though in some cases “top up” payments may be requested on a case-by-case basis.
 Should your dog or cat need a CT scan to plan the radiotherapy, this will be paid for on the day when it is performed, along with the fees to plan the actual treatment itself.
 If your pet is having a weekly or “twice-per-week” treatment, then payment can be taken on the day after each session.
+Once treatment has been planned, this fee cannot be refunded even if your pet does not progress to have RT (for whatever reason).